GerHobbelt/owemdjee/README.md

         + [uctodata](./uctodata) -- data for `ucto` library
         + [libfolia](./libfolia) -- working with the Format for Linguistic Annotation (FoLiA).
     - [fastBPE](./fastBPE) -- text tokenization / ngrams
+    - [fastText](./fastText) -- [fastText](https://fasttext.cc/) is a library for efficient learning of word representations and sentence classification.
     - see also https://github.com/fxsjy/jieba for a Chinese text tokenizer (done in Python)
 - PDF metadata editing for round-trip annotation and other "external application editing" of known documents; metadata embedding / *export*
     - [libexpat](./libexpat) -- XML read/write